Disney Plus is about to get a major upgrade in some countries

-Disney Plus unveiled the full list of movies and shows coming under its Star brand in January, and the company on Wednesday gave us more details about how the streaming service will expand.
-Existing subscribers in Europe, Australia, New Zealand and Canada will see the app added to Disney Plus on Feb.
-23.
+Disney Plus unveiled the full list of movies and shows coming under its Star brand in January, and last week gave us more details about how the streaming service will expand.
+Existing subscribers in Europe, Australia, New Zealand and Canada will see the app added to Disney Plus on Tuesday.

 The UK, Ireland, France, Germany, Italy, Spain, Austria, Switzerland, Portugal, Belgium, Luxembourg, The Netherlands, Norway, Sweden, Denmark, Finland and Iceland are the European countries that'll get the Star content.